writeprovidence/morphtoken.net/index.md

 # Morphtoken
 An ERC721 token that adds interoperability between collectible applications.
+A Morphtoken is a generic and unique crypto asset which can be used to in many different collectible games.

 <img src="morphtoken.png " width="120" />